ksachdeva/scikit-nni/README.rst

             dir_path: /Users/ksachdeva/Desktop/Dev/myoss/scikit-nni/examples/data/multiclass-classification

+`NpzClassificationSource` expects that at `dir_path` you have two folders - train and test.
+In each folder are the files named as 0.npz, 1.npz etc. Every file contains that features for that corresponding class.

+The repository contains two such datasources to do binary and multiclass classifications.

 **************************
 Pipline definition Section
 **************************

-Below is the example of the section.
-You simply specify the list of steps of your typical scikit-learn Pipeline.
+Below is an example of this type of section.
+You simply specify the list of steps of your scikit-learn Pipeline.

 Note - The sequence of steps is very important.

-What you **MUST** ensure is that the full qualified name of your scikit-learn preprocessors, transformers and estimators is correctly specified. `sknni` uses reflection and introspection to create the instances so if you have a typo in the names and/or they are not available in your PYTHONPATH you will get an error at experiment execution time.
+What you **MUST** ensure is that the full qualified name of your scikit-learn preprocessors, transformers and estimators is correctly specified & spelled. `sknni` uses reflection and introspection to create the instances of these components so if you have a typo in the names and/or they are not available in your PYTHONPATH you will get an error at experiment execution time.

 .. code-block:: yaml